Skip to main content

 Preview the template

-See the first part of the checklist below.
-Enter your email above to download the full harness and lanyard inspection form (PDF-ready).
+See the first part of the harness & lanyard inspection checklist below.
+Download the full version above.

-What is a harness and lanyard inspection checklist?
+What is a harness & lanyard inspection checklist?

 A harness and lanyard inspection checklist is a form used to systematically examine every component of a fall protection harness and its connecting lanyard or self-retracting lifeline (SRL).
 The inspection covers webbing, stitching, D-rings, buckles, adjusters, labels, snap hooks, shock absorbers and expiry dates.
 Regular documented inspections by a competent person are essential to ensure that fall arrest equipment will perform as intended in the event of a fall.
 This template follows Australian Standards (AS/NZS 1891 series) and manufacturer guidelines for harness and lanyard inspection.